akinaesthesia, akinesthesia (s) (noun)

-A reference to a disorder of the localization of tactile stimuli in which the patient feels the sensation at a corresponding point on the opposite side of his or her body from that which the stimulus has been applied.
+A reference to a disorder of the localization of tactile stimuli: When Dr. Thompson vaccinated Janet, she felt an alloesthesic sensation at the corresponding point on the opposite side of her body from that which the vaccination had been applied!

 amyoesthesia (s) (noun)

 , amyoesthesias (pl)